How illegal sanctions have impacted Zimbabwe’s Agriculture sector

-AGRICULTURE is the backbone of Zimbabwe’s economy; providing employment and income to over 60 percent of the population, supplying 60 percent of raw materials required by the manufacturing sector and contributing 40 percent of total export earnings.
+AGRICULTURE is the backbone of Zimbabwe’s economy; providing employment and income to over 60 percent of the population, supplying 60 percent of raw materials required

 For instance Agribank was until recently under illegal sanctions and could not finance the agriculture sector properly due to lack of lines of credit.

 The bank ended up getting higher interest rates of about 15 percent instead of the usual four (4) percent from offshore banks because it was considered high risk to deal with.

 Furthermore, the bank could not partner with international organisations and donors, and ended up losing a number of customers and opportunities from the outside world.

 The unilateral sanctions brought a myriad of challenges to the agriculture sector.
 Specifically, they have made it extremely difficult to access agriculture lines of credit and attract investment.
 This resulted in lack of development, rehabilitation, modernisation and deterioration of production and marketing infrastructure, ultimately reducing productivity and access to markets.